wkoszolko/storm-local-docker-setup/README.md

 # storm-local-development-setup

-Example how to develop storm locally without installing storm on your computer.
+Example of developing Apache Storm topologies locally without installing storm on your computer.

 This repository covers simple Storm 2 topology (WordCount) and docker-compose file which is responsible for running Storm Cluster, Storm UI, and container for deploying topology.